-At Marshall, Gerstein & Borun, our lawyers have a deep appreciation of the risks and rewards of innovation in mechanical and industrial technologies.
+At Marshall, Gerstein & Borun LLP, our lawyers have a deep appreciation of the risks and rewards of innovation in mechanical and industrial technologies.
 Fast-paced changes in consumer behavior, the evolution of the global economy, and a crowded marketplace all require a focus on new solutions and products in order to maintain a competitive edge.
 Moving too quickly, however, means potentially overlooking important business and legal warning signs.

 We advise clients from virtually every industry sector, from heavy equipment manufacturing and energy exploration to medical devices and consumer goods.
 Working alongside specialists from the electrical, biotechnical, chemical, and materials sciences, we help innovators meld time-tested, centuries-old arts with modern techniques to deliver new processes and designs.

 Recently named by Managing Intellectual Property as “Patent Prosecution Midwest Firm of the Year,” Marshall Gerstein’s attorneys combine in-depth legal knowledge and technical insight with hands-on industry experience to advance our clients’ IP portfolios through sophisticated patent counseling, prosecution, protection, and monetization strategies.

 Our Industrial and Mechanical Technologies Practice Group is committed to advancing the success of our clients’ innovations at every turn.
 We evaluate invention ownership, conduct due diligence, investigate patentability, prepare, file and prosecute patents, and investigate infringements, among other core services.